Find out what you need to remember when you organize a hackathon and what challenges you need to face when you do it remotely.

 At Callstack, we value the idea of knowledge sharing.
-There are many ways of doing so, but one particular I like most is by organizing hackathons.
+There are many ways of doing so, but one I like most: hackathons.
 This term is associated with long development sessions for teams from all around the globe, where the end goal is a product that solves (or help with) a problem defined at the beginning of the event.

 During a lockdown, the number of ways you can organize a hackathon is decreased to one - fully remote.
 This was the first time we’ve done it this way, so we wanted to make sure that every participant did not feel the difference (well, almost :)).

 Our knowledge sharing hackathon was a bit different than the “traditional” version described above.
 The main theme was “contribution to React Native and React Native Community repositories” and instead of working on one problem, we decided to take a closer look at our Open Source Projects and fix some bugs, etc.